interstellar-hitchhiker/Conceptual-Understandings/README.md

 **Here is a brief overview of how it works:**

 This code is a command prompt (CMD) bat file that selects a pre-written a conceptual understanding based on the fundamental concept and related concepts the user selects.
-IB MYP and DP teachers of Language Acquisition may find this helpful file to glean ideas about the relationship between key and subject-related concepts as a generalization for a unit of inquiry.
+IB MYP and DP teachers of Language Acquisition may find this a helpful file to glean ideas about the relationship between key and subject-related concepts as a generalization for a unit of inquiry.

   -It sets the color of the console window to light blue on black (color 17).